 12 Inches Hair

 At 12 inches, your hair is a bit longer than shoulder length.
-Expect it to touch your shoulders or to brush the tops of your shoulder blades.
+Expect it to touch your shoulders or brush the tops of your shoulder blades.
 As far as length goes, 12 inches of hair is right in the middle.
-It’s just about the perfect choice for anyone who wants a genuine medium-length haircut.
+It’s just the perfect choice for anyone who wants a genuine medium-length haircut.

 16 Inches of Hair